 Keep your scissors sharp by designating a pair just for cutting fabric.
-When you use your fabric scissors to cut through paper or other materials, it gets dull and you don't want that to happen.
-This is a really important and life-saving sewing hack you have to always remember.
+When you use your fabric scissors to cut through paper or other material, it gets dull.
+You don't want that to happen!

 3. Press Buttons Using Hair Straighteners

 Use your trusty hair straightener to press fabric between buttons and other embellishments.
-This is a pretty nifty sewing hack using a day-to-day item!
+This is a pretty nifty sewing hack using an everyday item!

 4. Sew the Perfect Corners

-Never worry about sewing corners again!
-Leave your needle down and rotate your fabric into a clean 90-degree angle and voila!
-Easy peasy!
+Never worry about sewing corners again.
+Leave your needle down, rotate your fabric in a clean 90-degree angle, and voila!